Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 # Features
 ## Exsisting Features
-* Navabar with links to each page of the web application.
+* Navabar with links to each page of the web application which can be found in the top right corner.
 * Registration form.
 * Login form.
 * A library where users can add books they would like to read from the search engine.
 * A serch engine to look through a database of books.
 * A list of featured example books.
-* You can review books and see other user reviews on books.
+* You can review searched books or featured books.
+* You can view reviews left by other users.
-* You can mark books completed on your profile library.
+* A link to the books profile on google books.

 ## Features Still to Be Implemented
 * Upload an avatar/sticker/emoji for the user image.